AequilibraE/qaequilibrae/docs/source/menus_in_detail/readme.rst

 Most screenshots in this section are related to Sioux Falls, a standard example in transportation network algorithm studies.

-In the following sections, we present an image-based example on a realistic modelling workflow for the beginner modeler out there.
+In the following sections, we present an illustrated example of a realistic modeling workflow for the beginner modeler out there.
 You can easily create a Sioux Falls model using our :ref:`create example <create_example>` tool.
 The remaining of the data used in the examples can be downloaded `here <https://www.aequilibrae.com/data/SiouxFalls.7z>`_.